French & Francophone Studies

 In small, interactive classes that emphasize literary study, you’ll acquire French language skills before advancing to courses, also taught in French, that deeply examine literature, culture, and history from multidisciplinary critical perspectives.
 You’ll choose from classes that explore psychoanalytic approaches to literature, cultural studies, postcolonial studies, and transnational feminist studies.
 Your teachers—scholars of history, literature, and cultural studies—will support you in all aspects of your intellectual development.

 Participation in a study abroad program in Senegal, Madagascar, Morocco, France, or Canada is strongly recommended.
 In and out of the classroom, you’ll experience diverse learning environments that value independent thinking and empower you to find your own voice.
 Students interested in majoring in transcultural Francophone studies are encouraged to pursue the individualized major option.
-View our program details for in-depth information on the requirements for the minor.
+View our program details for in-depth information on the requirements for the French and Francophone Studies minor.

 Courses You Could Take

 The Francophone Levant & the Ottoman Empire